Top 4 Causes of Ridesharing Accidents in Colorado

 When road conditions are poor, it’s essential for drivers to adjust their driving.
 For example, while the speed limit may allow for 60 miles per hour, if there is rain or fog, driving at this speed would most likely be dangerous.
 When any inclement weather arises, drivers should exercise caution—especially if visibility is compromised.
 Unfortunately, many ridesharing drivers fail to change their driving habits in the presence of compromising conditions.

 Research suggests that most ridesharing drivers do not have as much driving experience as the average taxi driver.
 Some states have devised protective measures to combat this.
 For example, Colorado passed a ridesharing bill that requires rideshare drivers to be above the age of 21 and provide auto insurance proof for the vehicle they are driving.

 Additionally, the law requires drivers to pass a medical exam and criminal background check to legally be able to work for a ridesharing service.

 Driving while tired is almost as dangerous as driving under the influence, and unfortunately, it’s a widespread problem—both for rideshare and regular drivers.
 About 50% of drivers report that they have driven while tired, and approximately 20% have admitted to falling asleep behind the wheel.
 Since many ridesharing drivers are driving for income, they are often motivated to keep driving even when they are tired.

-For example, many ridesharing companies ensure payments for driving a minimum of 60 hours a week and additional bonuses for completing a specific number of trips in a time period.
+For example, rideshare companies offer drivers financial incentives for driving more.
 These incentives can cause many drivers to keep driving even when they are no longer alert.